BugHunterJordan/Student_Grade_Calculator/README.md

 This project demonstrates working with Python **functions, lists, loops, and conditionals** to process multiple inputs and produce a structured output.
 The program validates user input and ensures scores and student numbers are within reasonable ranges.

+The code for this project is included in the attached Python file (StudentGradeCalculator.py) and can be run directly to see these concepts in action.

 ## Skills Practiced
 - Python **input handling** and **validation**
 - **Lists** to store student names, scores, and grades